 Shannon County residents and facilities

 - Shannon County has the highest population rate of Native Americans in the United States, and the lowest percentage of Caucasians.

 - About 70 percent of residents have attained a high school diploma, while 12.1 percent have attained a bachelor’s degree.

 - On the reservation, 13 percent of residents lack complete plumbing facilities, while 9.2 percent lack complete kitchen facilities.
 Also, 22.8 percent lack phone service.

-- Shannon County has the interesting distinction of having the highest percentage of Democratic votes for President in the 2004 election of any county in the United States.
+- Shannon County had the highest percentage of Democratic votes for President in the 2004 election of any county in the United States.